PennyLaneAI/catalyst/doc/catalyst-cli/catalyst-cli.rst

-For example, if we wanted to specify two pass pipelines, ``pipe1`` and ``pipe2``, where ``pipe1`` applies the passes ``split-multiple-tapes`` and ``apply-transform-sequence``, and where ``pipe2`` applies the pass ``inline-nested-module``, we would specifiy this pipeline configuration as:
+For example, if we wanted to specify two pass pipelines, ``pipe1`` and ``pipe2``, where ``pipe1`` applies the passes ``split-multiple-tapes`` and ``apply-transform-sequence``, and where ``pipe2`` applies the pass ``inline-nested-module``, we would specify this pipeline configuration as:

 .. code-block::